A Postgraduate Loan can help with course fees and living costs while you study a postgraduate masters course.

 You can find the full eligibility criteria at Student finance - GOV.UK (www.gov.uk)

 If you’re studying full time the course can last for one or two years.
 If you’re studying part time you can study for two years (for the equivalent one-year full-time course) or up to four years (for the equivalent two-year full-time course).

 EU students, who don’t normally live in England, will also be able to get a Postgraduate Loan for a Master’s course at an English university or college.

-Applications for postgraduate loans will open in the summer (2020).
+Applications for postgraduate loans are open now.
 Here are our top tips:

 - You do not need to have a guaranteed place on the course to apply for a postgraduate loan.
 If your plans change before you are due to start, you can easily cancel or amend your application